• Skip to primary navigation

 Gingerbread Loaf

-3. Peel the skin off a small branch of fresh ginger with the edge of a spoon.
-Grate about two tablespoons worth using a microplane or on the small holes of a box grater.
+1. Prep your ingredients.
+Preheat the oven to 350° F. Grease an 8-inch or 9-inch loaf pan.
+Peel the skin off a couple of inches of the fresh ginger root with the edge of a spoon.
+Then grate about two tablespoons worth using a microplane or on the small holes of a box grater.

-5. Combine wet and dry ingredients in one of the bowls.
-If baking with all-purpose flour, be careful not to over-mix batter, only mix until just combined.
-If baking gluten-free, whisk vigorously until the batter is well mixed.
+3. Combine the wet and the dry until just smooth.
+Mix the wet and dry ingredients in one of the bowls.
+If baking with all-purpose flour only mix the batter until it's just combined.
+If baking gluten-free gingerbread, whisk well until the batter is smooth.

-6. Pour batter into loaf pan and smooth top with spatula.
-Sprinkle with small pieces of candied ginger and press them in slightly.
-If baking gluten-free, let batter rest for 30 minutes before baking.
+4. Spread into the pan and bake.
+Pour the batter into the loaf pan and smooth the top with your spatula or a spoon.
+Or portion the batter into a cupcake pan, filling each one about halfway.
+Sprinkle the small pieces of crystallized ginger on top and press them in a little.
+If baking gluten-free, let the batter rest in the pan for 30 minutes before baking.

-9. Store covered tightly at room temperature, or wrap and freeze.
+6. Storage.
+Store the gingerbread loaf covered tightly at room temperature, or seal it airtight to freeze.

-Sift confectioner's sugar into a medium bowl.
-Add one to two tablespoons of spiced apple cider or milk, and whisk until it smooths out.
+2. Add one to two tablespoons of spiced apple cider, orange juice, or milk, and whisk until the glaze is smooth.
 Whisk in vanilla extract and any spices, if using.
-Drizzle over cooled gingerbread loaf.
+Adjust the consistency as needed to create a thick but pourable glaze.

 Notes